 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for the Graduate Program in Music are:
+Specific admission requirements for the Graduate Program in Music are:

-- · A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE).
+- A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA lower than 2.75 may be considered for admission with the presentation of a minimum combined score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE).

-- · Completion of a Bachelor of Arts in Music or a Bachelor of Music from a regionally accredited college or university - 3.
-Three Recommendations completed on forms provided. - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success.
-Family members and friends may not complete recommendations.

-4. A Comprehensive Essay
+- Completion of a Bachelor of Arts in Music or a Bachelor of Music from a regionally accredited college or university or the evaluated equivalency. - 3.
+Three Recommendations, completed on forms provided, from sources who can personally attest to the candidate's potential for scholarly and professional success.
+Family members and friends may not complete recommendations. - 4.
+Comprehensive Essay that includes the following: - Purpose for entering the program - Spiritual life and experience - Reasons for choosing to study at California Baptist University